vdrvar/medical_image_search/README.md

 ## Project Structure

 - **Python Scripts**:
-  - `generate_embeddings.py`: Generates embeddings for images using pre-trained models and saves them in pickle files.
+  - `calculate_embeddings.py`: Generates embeddings for images using pre-trained models and saves them in separate `.npy` and `.json` files for each class.
 - **Rust Components**:
   - **ANN Implementation**: Loads embeddings and performs similarity search using efficient ANN algorithms.
   - **Web Frontend**: Built using the Rocket framework, allows users to upload images and view results.
 - **Data Directory (`data/`)**:
   - Contains subdirectories for each category (e.g., `COVID`, `Normal`, `Lung_Opacity`, `Viral Pneumonia`), each with images and metadata.
+- **Embeddings Directory (`embeddings/`)**:
+  - Contains `.npy` files for each class that store image embeddings, and `.json` files with metadata for each embedding.

 ## Dataset